-Distribution: British Columbia to California, east to Alberta and Wyoming.
+Distribution: Occurring on both sides of the Cascades crest in Washington; British Columbia to California, east to Alberta and Wyoming.

 Habitat: Rocky places in the mountains at rather high elevations.